 Severe Weather 101

-What we do: NSSL was a leader and major contributor to the scientific and engineering development of dual-polarized weather radar technology installed on all NWS radars.
-Dual-polarization radar can clearly identify rain, hail, snow, or ice pellets inside the clouds.
+What we do: NSSL was a leader and major contributor to the scientific and engineering development of dual-polarized weather radar technology installed on all National Weather Service radars.
+Dual-polarization radar can distinguish between rain, hail, snow, or ice pellets inside the clouds.

-NSSL scientists are developing algorithms that will produce estimates of whether the precipitation is falling in liquid or frozen form, or if the precipitation is reaching the ground.
-NSSL's Hydrometeor Classification Algorithm (HCA) uses dual-polarization technology to automatically sort between ten types of radar echoes including big raindrops and hail.
+NSSL scientists are developing algorithms that will produce estimates of whether the precipitation is reaching the ground or whether it is falling in liquid or frozen form.
+NSSL's Hydrometeor Classification Algorithm, or HCA, uses dual-polarization technology to automatically sort between ten types of radar echoes including big raindrops and hail.
 This helps the forecaster quickly assess the precipitation event and better forecast how much will fall.